factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/lowlevel/java/optimistic_locking.md

 First, you tell factcast to record a state according to all events that have either *sourceAccountId* or *targetAccountId* in their list of aggIds and are on namespace *myBankNamespace*.
 While the namespace is not strictly necessary, it is encouraged to use it - but it depends on your decision on how to use namespaces and group Facts within them.

 The number of retries is set to *100* here (default is 10, which for many systems is an acceptable default).
-In essence this means, that the attempt will be executed at max 100 times, before factcast gives up and throws an ***OptimisticRetriesExceededException*** which extends ConcurrentModificationException.
+In essence this means, that the attempt will be executed at max 100 times, before factcast gives up and throws an `OptimisticRetriesExceededException` which extends `ConcurrentModificationException`.

 If *interval* is not set, it defaults to 0 with the effect, that the code passed into *attempt* is continuously retried without any pause until it either *aborts*, succeeds, or the max number of retries was hit (see above).
 Setting it to *5* means, that before retrying, a 5 msec wait happens.